Vanishing theorem for tame harmonic bundles via $L^2$-cohomology: Vanishing theorem for tame harmonic bundles

 \subsection{From $L^2$-integrability to $\sC^0$-estimate}

 Note that in order to show the quasi-isomorphism between some complex of sheaves of $L^2$-forms and \eqref{eq:dol}, one has to deduce some norm estimate of sections from the $L^2$-integrability condition.
-In the case that $(E,\theta)$ is a line bundle without Higgs field, this is not difficult and has been carried out in \cite[\S 2.4.2]{DPS01} and \cite[Theorem 3.1]{HLWY16}.
-This subsection is devoted to show this using \emph{mean value inequality} following \cite[Lemma 7.12]{Moc09}.
+In the case that $(E,\theta)$ is a line bundle with trivial Higgs field, this has been carried out in \cite[\S 2.4.2]{DPS01} and \cite[Theorem 3.1]{HLWY16}.
+This subsection is devoted to show this using \emph{mean value inequality} following \cite[Lemma 7.12]{Moc06}.

-We first recall the following well-known lemma and we provide the proof for completeness sake. \begin{lem} Assume that $R(h)$ is Griffiths negative.
+We first recall the following well-known lemma and we provide the proof for completeness sake. \begin{lem} Let $(E, h)$ be a Hermitian vector bundle over a complex manifold $X$.
+Suppose that $R(h)$ is Griffiths semi-negative.
 Then for any holomorphic section $s\in H^0(X,E)$, one has

 \end{lem}

 \begin{proof} Outside the zero locus $(s=0)$, one has